ShadeLab/PAPER_Howe_2023_switchgrass_MetaT/README.md

 ### To cite this work or code
 Howe AC, N Stopnisek, SK Dooley, FM Yang, KL Grady and A Shade.
 2022.
-Seasonal activities of the phyllosphere microbiome of perennial crops.  bioRXiv. doi: https://doi.org/10.1101/2021.04.20.440608v2
+Seasonal activities of the phyllosphere microbiome of perennial crops.  bioRXiv. https://www.biorxiv.org/content/10.1101/2021.04.20.440608v2

 ### Abstract